artbyoscar/EdgeFormer/README.md

-I've analyzed both documents and can provide the full updated README for the EdgeFormer project.
-Here's the complete content:

 # EdgeFormer: Efficient Transformer for Edge Devices

 **EdgeFormer is a high-performance Transformer implementation optimized to run efficiently on a range of edge devices with limited compute resources.
 Initially focused on AMD Ryzen/Radeon systems, with active development towards broader hardware support (Intel, ARM) via advanced compiler techniques.**